Riyatomar14/DSA-data_structure-linked-list-/README.md

 # case 1 may look user-friendly but case 2 is more efficient.
 That’s why most languages like C++, PYTHON, JAVA use arrays starting with index 0 and rarely languages like Lua arrays starting with index 1.

+## 2.POINTERS-

+Pointers are symbolic representations of addresses.
+They enable programs to simulate call-by-reference as well as to create and manipulate dynamic data structures.
+Iterating over elements in arrays or other data structures is one of the main use of pointers.

+The address of the variable you’re working with is assigned to the pointer variable that points to the same data type (such as an int or string).
-## 2. ROW-MAJOR ORDER SET AND COLUMN-MAJOR ORDER SET
+## 3. ROW-MAJOR ORDER SET AND COLUMN-MAJOR ORDER SET
 In computing, row-major order and column-major order are methods for storing multidimensional arrays in linear storage such as random access memory.

 a) ROW-MAJOR ORDER SET-the elements in row-major order are arranged consecutively along the row.for example-In C (and many other languages like C++, Java etc), 2-D arrays are stored in row-major order.